Indonesia signals about-face on COP26 zero-deforestation pledge | Headlines

 Indonesia signals about-face on COP26 zero-deforestation pledge

+Adding to confusion over Indonesia's position, the country's vice foreign minister, Mahendra Siregar, on Thursday denied that zero deforestation by 2030 was even part of the COP26 pledge https://bit.ly/3EIGzU5.
+"The declaration issued does not refer at all to the 'end deforestation by 2030'," he said in a statement.

-Indonesia's environment minister has dismissed as "inappropriate and unfair" a global plan to end deforestation by 2030, days after her country, home to a third of the world's rainforests, was among more than 100 that made the zero-deforestation pledge.
-The agreement late on Monday at the COP26 climate talks is at odds with Indonesia's development plans and the global goals should be fine-tuned, said minister Siti Nurbaya Bakar, who attended the summit in Glasgow.
+Indonesia's environment minister has dismissed as "inappropriate and unfair" a global plan to end deforestation by 2030, days after her country, home to a third of the world's rainforests, joined 127 other nations in making the deforestation pledge.
+The agreement https://reut.rs/3k0k0lW late on Monday at the COP26 climate talks was at odds with Indonesia's development plans and the global goals should be fine-tuned, said minister Siti Nurbaya Bakar, who attended the summit in Glasgow.

-Indonesia's environment minister has dismissed as "inappropriate and unfair" a global plan to end deforestation by 2030, days after her country, home to a third of the world's rainforests, was among more than 100 that made the zero-deforestation pledge.

-The agreement late on Monday at the COP26 climate talks is at odds with Indonesia's development plans and the global goals should be fine-tuned, said minister Siti Nurbaya Bakar, who attended the summit in Glasgow.
-"Forcing Indonesia to (reach) zero deforestation in 2030 is inappropriate and unfair," she said on Twitter on Wednesday.
+"The declaration issued does not refer at all to the 'end deforestation by 2030'," he said in a statement.
+"Although Indonesia is willing to engage on forest management at the global level to address climate change, it is important to move beyond mere narrative, rhetoric, arbitrary targets and sound bites," he added.

+Spokespeople for the environment and foreign ministries did not immediately respond to requests for clarification on Thursday and the presidential palace could not be reached.
+Mahendra did not immediately respond to a request for clarification.
+'PROFOUNDLY DISAPPOINTING'

-Siti said definitions of deforestation differ widely, so imposing European standards on Indonesia was unfair.
-Instead, she highlighted Indonesia's own, less-absolute goals, where the forestry sector would absorb more greenhouse gases than it releases by 2030, by minimizing deforestation and rehabilitating forests.
+Environment minister Siti said definitions of deforestation differed widely, so imposing European standards on to Indonesia was unfair.
+Instead, she highlighted Indonesia's own, less absolute goals, where the forestry sector would absorb more greenhouse gases than it releases by 2030 by minimising deforestation and rehabilitating forests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)